Professor of Philosophy and Cognitive Science

 - University of California, Berkeley, Ph.D., Philosophy, 1990.

-Recent publications include "Proxy Agency in Collective Action" (Noûs 2013), "The Argument for Subject-Body Dualism fro Transtemporal-identity" (Philosophy and Phenomenological Research 2012), "Logical Form" (The Routledge Companion to the Philosophy of Language, 2012), "Truth and Meaning Redux" (with Ernie Lepore, Philosophical Studies, 2011), "Donald Davidson" (Key Thinkers in the Philosophy of Language, Continuum Press, 2010), "Intuitions and Relativity" (Philosophical Psychology, 2010), "Adverbs of Action and Logical Form" (A Companion to the Philosophy of Action, Wiley, 2009), "Fodor's Challenge to the Classical Computational Theory of Mind" (with Susan Schneider, Mind and Language, 2008), "The Concept of Truth and the Semantics of the Truth Predicate" (with Emil Badici, Inquiry, 2007), "Radical Misinterpretation: A Reply to Stoutland" (with Ernie Lepore, International Journal of Philosophical Studies, 2007), "The Epistemology of Thought Experiments" (Midwest Studies in Philosophy, 2007), "The Argument from Normative Autonomy for Collective Agents" (Journal of Social Philosophy, 2007), "Collective Intentional Behavior from the Standpoint of Semantics" (Noûs, 2007).
+Recent article publications include "Corporate Speech in Citizens United vs. FEC" (SpazioFilosofico: Agency, vol. 16, February 2016), "What are Conditional Intentions?"
+(Methode: Analytic Perspectives, 2015) "Is Distributed Cognition Group Level Cognition" (Journal of Social Ontology, 2015), "Was Davidson's Project a Carnapian Explication of Meaning?"
+(Journal of the History of Analytic Philosophy, 2015), "The Ontology of Collective Action" (in From Individual to Collective Intentionality, OUP 2014), "Proxy Agency in Collective Action" (Noûs 2014), "Propositions and Higher-Order Attitude Attriutions" (Canadian Journal of Philosophy, 2013), "Methods in Analytic Epistemology" (in Philosophical Methodology: the armchair or the laboratory, Routledge, 2013), "The Argument for Subject-Body Dualism from Transtemporal-identity" (Philosophy and Phenomenological Research 2012), "Logical Form" (The Routledge Companion to the Philosophy of Language, 2012), "Truth and Meaning Redux" (with Ernie Lepore, Philosophical Studies, 2011), "Donald Davidson" (Key Thinkers in the Philosophy of Language, Continuum Press, 2010), "Intuitions and Relativity" (Philosophical Psychology, 2010), "Adverbs of Action and Logical Form" (A Companion to the Philosophy of Action, Wiley, 2009), "Fodor's Challenge to the Classical Computational Theory of Mind" (with Susan Schneider, Mind and Language, 2008), "The Concept of Truth and the Semantics of the Truth Predicate" (with Emil Badici, Inquiry, 2007), "The Epistemology of Thought Experiments" (Midwest Studies in Philosophy, 2007), "Collective Intentional Behavior from the Standpoint of Semantics" (Noûs, 2007).